VitalikVoicix/firstRepository/README.md

 _Example_: `GET /restcountries?population=10`

-Retrieves countries with a population of fewer than 10 million people.

-Remember, if the population parameter equals 0, no filtering occurs.
+Retrieves countries with a population of fewer than 10 million people.Remember, if the population parameter equals 0, no filtering occurs.